Juchar/color-picker-field/README.md

 ## Big Thanks

 Cross-browser Testing Platform and Open Source <3 Provided by [Sauce Labs](https://saucelabs.com).
+Huge credits also go to the developers of [Choma.js](https://github.com/gka/chroma.js) that is used for the internal color handling, released under the [BSD license](http://opensource.org/licenses/BSD-3-Clause).

 ## Contributing